0xPolygonMiden/miden-node/block-producer/README.md

-# Block Producer
+# Miden block producer

-**Block producer** accepts transactions from the RPC component, creates blocks containing those transactions, and sends them to the store.
+The **Block producer** receives transactions from the RPC component, processes them, creates block containing those transactions before sending created blocks to the store.

 **Block Producer** is one of components of the [Miden node](..).

 ## Architecture

-The Miden node is still under heavy development and current architecture is subject of change.
-This topic will be filled later.
+`TODO`

 ## Usage

 ### Installing the Block Producer

-Block Producer can be installed and run as a part of [Miden node](../README.md#installing-the-node).
+The Block Producer can be installed and run as part of [Miden node](../README.md#installing-the-node).
-But if you intend on running Block Producer as a separated process, you need to install and run it separately:
+But if you intend on running the Block Producer as a separate process, you will need to install and run it as follows:

 ```sh
 # Installs `miden-node-block-producer` executable
 cargo install --path block-producer
 ```

+### Running the Block Producer

-To run the Block Producer you'll need to provide a configuration file.
+To run the Block Producer you will need to provide a configuration file.
 We have an example config file in [block-producer-example.toml](block-producer-example.toml).

 Then, to run the Block Producer: